ThibaultVlacich/gulp-separated-tasks/README.md

 # Gulp: Separated Tasks

-This project demonstrate how to easily separate gulp tasks into different js files.
+This project demonstrates how to easily separate gulp tasks into different js files.
 Every file in the `gulpfile.js/tasks` folder is automatically loaded.

 ## Pre-requirements